 What is a malaria test?

-Malaria test is a test that helps in detecting parasites causing malaria.
+The malaria test is a test that helps in detecting parasites causing malaria.
 Malaria is a dangerous parasitic illness.
 Parasites are microscopic plants or animals that obtain nourishment by feeding on another organism.
 Plasmodium is a parasite that causes malaria.
 Malaria-causing parasites are transmitted to humans through the bite of infected mosquitos.
-Malaria symptoms may first resemble those of the flu.
-Malaria can later cause life-threatening complications.
-One mosquito bite is all it takes to contract the disease.

-Other names: Malaria blood smear, malaria quick diagnostic test, and malaria by PCR are some of the other names for this test.
+• Other names for these tests include Malaria blood smear, malaria quick diagnostic test, and malaria by PCR.

 Symptoms in the latter stages of infection are more severe and may include: